 As part of your application to the STEP program, you are asked to reflect upon who you are in a diverse world.
 In your 1-2 page, single-spaced essay, describe how you understand yourself or see yourself in contexts of diversity.
 You might, for instance, describe experiences you have had in cultures other than your own, relationships with people from cultures other than your own, relationships with people who are differently abled, or experiences with social status.
 Explain how those experiences and relationships influenced who you understand yourself to be.
 You should also discuss what you may not yet understand about those who do not share your culture, language, world views, abilities, and/or experiences.
 Lastly, explain why this sort of reflection is important to becoming a teacher.

 Test score report

-You are required to upload your official score report that you were emailed showing evidence of having taken your Basic Skills Exam option.
+You are required to upload your official score report showing evidence of having taken one of the Basic Skills Exam options.
 In the absence of an official score report, you will need to upload evidence of having attempted the test.
-If you have taken the ACT PLUS Writing OR SAT but did not meet the minimum score requirements you are required to either retake the ACT PLUS Writing or SAT OR take the NES Essential Academic Skills Exam prior to application to the blocks.
+If you have taken the ACT PLUS Writing OR SAT but did not meet the minimum score requirements you are required to either retake the ACT PLUS Writing or SAT OR take the NES Essential Academic Skills Exam (Reading, Writing and Math) prior to application to the blocks.

 Accessing Your Scores

-- NES Essential academic skills taken 6/9/2016 to the present would have been emailed to you in a .pdf report or is accessible in your online account at NES
+- NES Essential academic skills (reading, writing, math) taken 6/9/2016 to the present would have been emailed to you in a .pdf report or is accessible in your online account

 - ACT PLUS Writing: Get ACT Scores